SERP Analysis: What It Is and Why It Matters

 Step 2: Add Your Keywords To SEO Buddy 🏷

-Once you’ve identified the keywords for which you want to analyze & prospect the SERPs (search engine results pages), it’s time to add that keyword in your SEO Buddy dashboard.
+Once you’ve identified the keywords for which you want to analyze & prospect the SERPs, it’s time to add that keyword in your SEO Buddy project.

-Whenever you add keywords here SEO Buddy will automatically generate tasks tailored to the keywords you are targeting.
+Whenever you add keywords, SEO Buddy will automatically generate tasks tailored to the keywords you are targeting.
 So once the task has been generated and you come back to SEO Buddy ready to start analyzing SERPs, here’s what you’ll see.

 You’ll see that a task has been generated to review the search engine results for the keyword that you just added a few moments ago.
 This page here shows you a significant amount of information related to the task and also allows you to group tasks, which only touches the surface on the benefits of carrying out this process using SEO Buddy instead of messy spreadsheets.
 Don’t worry, that’s something we’ll look at later in this article.